yaya2devops/unilabs/README.md

 [![pages-build-deployment](https://github.com/yaya2devops/UniversityLabs/actions/workflows/pages/pages-build-deployment/badge.svg)](https://github.com/yaya2devops/UniversityLabs/actions/workflows/pages/pages-build-deployment)

-This project will bring together all of the practical materials I completed during my last semester at college.
+This project will bring together some of the practical materials I completed during my last semester pursuing Bachelors in Computer Engineering @[ISTIC](http://www.istic.rnu.tn/fr/).

-My aim is to provide you with the most comprehensive and useful collection of materials possible.
+The work on my laptop will eventually fade.
+It will always live here, enjoy it!

 <img src="uni.png" > <br>

-Whether you are studying for an upcoming exam, working on a project, or simply looking to improve your knowledge.

-I believe that this project will serve as an invaluable resource. <br>

 ## Technologies Met
 The technologies listed below were encountered near the end of my college career.
 Most of them I already knew, but it was a good knowledge stretch.

-I am excited to share it with you and I hope that it will help you to achieve your goals and succeed in your studies!
+I am excited to share it with you.
+We hope this will help you to achieve your goals and succeed in your studies.